When somebody commits insurance fraud, they cheat the system that we all pay into.

 - misrepresenting a previous medical condition

 - claiming additional vehicle damage from an unrelated incident

 What ICBC is doing about fraud

 Most recently, we've launched our fraud analytics tool which uses the latest technology to help detect patterns and predictors of fraud at the beginning of the claims process.

 The work of our Special Investigation Unit has led to hundreds of charges and convictions over the last decade – approximately 600 convictions from 2010 to 2018 – with consequences including jail time, substantial fines, having a claim denied or reduced, and paying for the other party’s repair costs.

 You can help combat insurance fraud

 Do you have information on a potential fraud?
 Let us know.
-Contact us anytime on our confidential tips line.
-All callers remain anonymous.
+Contact us anytime on our tips line or use our online form to report a fraud tip.
+All tip information provided to ICBC is confidential and anonymous.

 B.C., Canada and the U.S.